craig-davis/craig-davis.github.io/_posts/2021-03-22-Adding-a-remote-switch-to-a-webcam-light.markdown

     caption="Amazon Webcam Ring Light"
 %}

 I've been setting up my home office with better organization.
 I've recently purchased [a ring light][ring-light] for my webcam.
-I've been quite happy with it and it removes shadows during video calls.
-With my new cable organization, the switch for the light has become buried behind my monitor stand.
-It's a hassle to reach behind my monitors to turn it on and off.
+I've been quite happy with it and how it removes shadows from my video calls.
+With my new cable organization, the switch for the light has become buried out of reach behind my monitor stand.
 This blog post shows how I added a remote switch to this webcam light.

 The project is simple.
-This only requires you to solder two wires onto a circuit board and modify the switch case to make room for the second wire.
+This only requires you to solder two wires onto a circuit board, modify the switch case to make room for the second wire, and run this wire to a new momentary switch.
+We'll put the new switch into a nice housing that you can mount on the front of your desk.

 ## Adding an on/off switch to a webcam light